platformsh/platformsh-docs/sites/friday/src/get-started/flask/_index.md

   Ruby
 ```

-Scroll down and select Python.
+Scroll down and select `Python`.
 It should then automatically detect your dependency manager.

 ```shell
 What language is your project using?
 We support the following: [Python]